|Previous Story: The Ark||Next Story: The Gunfighters|

 The Celestial Toymaker

-Recording began on March 18th; as usual, the episodes would be recorded on sequential Fridays in Riverside Studio 1.
-For The Celestial Toyroom, flashbacks to earlier Doctor Who episodes were employed for the first time.
-In this instance, scenes of Steven from The Daleks' Master Plan and The Massacre Of St Bartholomew's Eve appeared on the monitor in the toy robot's chest.
+Filming took place on March 2nd and 3rd at the BBC Television Film Studios in Ealing, London.
+The material involving the Trilogic Game was a particular focus, as were the inserts which would appear in the Memory Window.
+Recording began on March 18th; as usual, the episodes were taped on sequential Fridays at Riverside Studio 1 in Hammersmith, London.
+For The Celestial Toyroom, flashbacks to earlier episodes were employed for the first time in Doctor Who.
+In this instance, clips of Steven from The Daleks' Master Plan and The Massacre Of St Bartholomew's Eve were screened in the Memory Window.

 |Main Page||Episode List||Season 3|